-- 15 A partially preserved caudal vertebrae imprint of a tuna was discovered from the Duho - 16 Formation (Miocene) of South Korea.
-This specimen was assigned to the genus Auxis and - 17 represents the second record of fossil Auxis found in South Korea and in the world.
-We - 18 compared the vertebral morphology of the studied specimen to that of currently known species - of Auxis, including extinct taxa, but the specimen could not be assigned to any extant or new - 20 species of Auxis due to anatomical differences and a lack of comparability.
-The discovery of a - 21 new specimen of Auxis aligns with theories of high marine biodiversity in the East Sea (Sea of - Japan) and the opening of the East Sea in the early to middle Miocene.
-A widely opened East - 23 Sea and upwelling activities might have increased the abundance and diversity of large oceanic - fishes such as tunas during the deposition of the Duho Formation.
-The specimen supports - 25 paleoenvironmental interpretations of the Duho Formation as pelagic and subtropical.
-A - taphonomic scenario of the specimen was inferred based on the lack of anal pterygiophores - and the leaf imprint on the matrix.
+- 16 The partially articulated caudal vertebrae of a tuna were discovered from the Duho Formation - 17 (middle Miocene) of South Korea.
+This specimen was assigned to the genus Auxis and - represents the second record of fossil Auxis found in South Korea.
+We compared the vertebral - 19 morphology of the studied specimen to that of currently known species of Auxis, including - 20 extinct taxa, but the specimen is not assigned to a new or existing species of Auxis due to poor - 21 preservation and a lack of diagnostic features.
+The discovery of a new specimen of Auxis - 22 supports theories of high marine biodiversity in the East Sea (Sea of Japan) and the opening of - 23 the East Sea in the early to middle Miocene.
+A widely opened East Sea might have increased the - abundance and diversity of large oceanic fishes such as tunas during the deposition of the Duho - Formation.
+A taphonomic scenario of the specimen was inferred based on the lack of anal - 26 pterygiophores and the leaf imprint on the matrix.
 The specimen would have been exposed for at least a month in a low-energy sedimentary environment at the deep-sea bottom and undergone disintegration before being buried.

-31 Introduction
+30 Introduction

-The family Scombridae includes mostly epipelagic marine fishes, such as tunas, a large, epipelagic predator (Collette and Nauen, 1983).
-The four genera of tuna, Auxis, Euthynnus, Katsuwonus, and Thunnus, form the tribe Thunnini.
-Among the Thunnini, the genus Auxis is an epipelagic, neritic, and oceanic genus found worldwide in tropical and subtropical oceans (Collette and Nauen, 1983).
+The family Scombridae includes mostly epipelagic marine fishes, such as tunas, a large, epipelagic predator (Yemmen and Gargouri, 2022).
+All five genera of tuna form the tribe Thunnini.
+Among Thunnini, the genus Auxis is an epipelagic, neritic, and oceanic genus found worldwide in tropical and subtropical oceans (Collette and Nauen, 1983).
 Auxis consumes various fishes, crustaceans, cephalopods, and other prey and is preyed upon by large tunas, billfishes, barracudas, sharks, and more (Collette and Nauen, 1983).
 Auxis comprises two extant species: the frigate and bullet tunas (Auxis thazard and Auxis rochei).
 They exhibit significant morphological similarities (Vieira et al., 2022) and little osteological differences.
-The fossil history of Auxis is very sparse due to a lack of fossil records and many invalidations of fossil specimens.
-The fossilization potential is extremely low for taxa in deep-sea and pelagic environments with each environment having a 15% and 3% possibility of fossilization due to factors like the fragile skeleton and high environmental stress (Shaw et al., 2020).
-As a result, Auxis fossils are exceptionally rare, with very few reported specimens.
-Meanwhile, several fossil specimens previously identified as Auxis have undergone multiple taxonomic changes within the Scombridae (Nam et al., 2021).
-Several cases of Auxis misidentification have been noted in the literature.
-Five scombrid species from the Miocene in Europe were initially identified as Auxis by Kramberger-Gorjanović (1882) and Gorjanović-Kramberger (1895); however, Nam et al. (2021) later disputed these identifications based on differences in traits such as vertebral count, lack of the haemal arch, and gill cover and dentition size.
-Additionally, Woodward (1901) reclassified a scombrid fossil originally described by Agassiz (1833-1844) as Auxis, representing what was considered the earliest record of Auxis from the Eocene.
-Bannikov and Sorbini (1984) later corrected this identification, noting discrepancies in vertebral number and structure.
-Another specimen, a middle to upper Miocene scombrid from Russia identified as Auxis by Bogatshov (1933), was reclassified by Bannikov

-(1985) due to an inconsistent vertebral count.
-With these invalidations, the only currently accepted fossil record of Auxis dates back to the Miocene and was reported from the same formation as the specimen described in this paper (†Auxis koreanus, Nam et al., 2021).
+Few fossil specimens of Auxis are reported, making for an unreliable fossil history of the genus.
+Additionally, many fossil Auxis identifications have been revised throughout the decades as some previously identified as Auxis underwent multiple modifications within the Scombridae (Nam et al., 2021).
+With such lack of reports and many invalidations of fossil Auxis specimens, currently, the only valid fossil record of Auxis dates back to the Miocene, reported from the same formation as the specimen described in this paper (†Auxis koreanus, Nam et al., 2021).
 Moreover, the detailed study of the vertebral anatomy of Auxis has been hindered by the paucity of recovered specimens including both skulls and vertebrae.

 An imprint of tuna vertebrae was collected from the Duho Formation, Pohang City, South Korea, in 2020 (Fig. 1).
-The new specimen (GNUE322001, Gongju National University of Education) represents the second discovery of Auxis from the Duho Formation of the Korean Peninsula and the second valid Auxis specimen in the world.
-Although the specimen is preserved poorly and lacks cranial elements, it possesses diagnostic characters of the vertebrae of the genus Auxis: the bifurcated inferior antero-zygapophysis with a long pedicle and no trellis.
-This paper describes the new specimen and discusses the palaeoecological implications of tunas in the Miocene of South Korea.
+The new specimen (GNUE322001, Gongju National University of Education) represents the second discovery of Auxis from the Duho Formation of the Korean Peninsula.
+Although the specimen is preserved poorly and lacks cranial elements, it possesses diagnostic characters of the vertebrae of the genus Auxis.
+This paper describes the new specimen and discusses the paleogeographic and palaeoecological implications of tunas in the middle Miocene of South Korea.